emberjs/rfcs/text/0860-ember-data-request-service.md

 - `Serializer` lacks the context necessary to serialize/normalize data on a per-request basis
 - `Adapter` is inflexible and difficult to grow as an interface for managing data fulfillment from a source.
-- Applications have need of a low-level primitive solution for managed fetch to ensuring proper headers, authentication, error handling, SSR support, test-waiter support, and request de-duping/caching.
+- Applications have need of a low-level primitive solution for managed fetch to ensure proper headers, authentication, error handling, SSR support, test-waiter support, and request de-duping/caching.

 ## Detailed design